John Ingram

 In the early 20th century, Tom Green County faced several challenges, including droughts and the Great Depression.
 However, the county managed to overcome these obstacles and continued to thrive.
 Today, Tom Green County is known for its agriculture, oil and gas production, and as a center for healthcare and education.
 With a rich history that encompasses Native American heritage, frontier life, military significance, and economic growth, Tom Green County has played a vital role in the development of West Texas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Tom Green County, Texas.
+This timeline provides a concise overview of the key events in the history of Tom Green County, Texas.

 • 1874 - Tom Green County is organized and named after Confederate General Thomas Green.